AlistairB/alistairb.github.io/_posts/2020-10-20-my-experience-creating-a-one-person-startup.md

 comments: true
 ---

 I quit my job as a software developer to create a small development tool as a GitHub app that I hope to sell.
-I started working on this idea fulltime from Feb 2020 and I'm about a week out from (soft) launching.
+I started working on this idea fulltime from Feb 2020 and I'm now ready to (soft) launch.

 In a lot of ways it has been quite challenging and I've had some learnings I'd like to share.